-Holt Pond Preserve is a 4.5 mile lightly trafficked loop trail located near Bridgton, ME that features a lake and is good for all skill levels.
+Holt Pond Preserve is a 4.5 mile lightly trafficked loop trail located near Bridgton, Maine that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 cross country skiing